We will investigate all complaints about noise issues. Action can only be taken if the noise is considered to be a statutory noise nuisance.

 - details of where the noise nuisance is coming from

-Unfortunately we do not provide an out of hours noise service and so one-off issues such as alarms or parties cannot be dealt with at night time.
+We do not provide an out of hours noise service.
+One-off issues such as shop alarms or parties cannot be dealt with at night time.

 All out of hours noise complaints can be reported online and we will log them the next working day.